Burning Fossil Fuels

 Fossil fuels have made a staggering significance to the world we live in over the last few hundred years with oil, natural gas, and coal being the primary sources of energy that drives our modern world.
 These mineral resources are currently being extracted from the Earth’s interior with their current rate of extraction and combustion exceeding by far the rate of the replenishment of these resources.

-A fossil fuel definition is one that describes fossil fuels as a non-renewable or sustainable carbon based fuel which is finite in practical terms, so here are some interesting fossil fuel facts.
+A fossil fuel definition is one that describes fossil fuels as a non-renewable or sustainable carbon based fuel which is finite in practical terms.
+However, because fossil fuels are the main source of the world’s energy, they are not alternative energy source.
+So here are some interesting fossil fuel facts to think about.

 Burning Petroleum as a Fossil Fuel